Do you go to museums? To art galleries? Do you expect to be entertained as if you were at a movie or a theme park?

 Busy?
 Bothered?
 Bombarded?

-Whether we take the Great Adventures approach to acquainting ourselves with abstract expressionism or some more conventional method, I’d say it’s a matter of degree.
-And that’s the dilemma – when is the entertainment factor going too far?
+Whether we take the Great Adventures approach to acquainting ourselves with abstract expressionism or some more conventional method, I’d say the appropriate process is a matter of degree.
+And that’s the dilemma: When is the entertainment factor going too far?
 When does it hamper rather than enhance the agreeably solitary and leisurely experience of viewing art?

 And so we bump into our “busyness” quandary — our need to schedule, to score, to check off our accomplishments without necessarily finding meaning or pleasure in them.